Copy Link

 Each fact-check comes with a unique identifier, which allows our editorial team to quickly retrieve any fact-check that may be the subject of an update, complaint, or correction.

-• Fact-checks edited with substantive corrections will have a note added to them marked as 'correction'.
+Fact-checks edited with a factual error will have a note added to them stating “Correction” with the date and what was corrected.

-• Complaints will be assessed by senior members of the editorial team and promptly responded to with explanations provided for our decision to either correct a fact-check or leave it as is.
+Complaints will be assessed by senior members of the editorial team and promptly responded to with explanations provided for our decision to either correct a fact-check or leave it as is.
+A member of the editorial team monitors our Corrections channels and pipeline daily to review all the requests we get from the public and respond accordingly.

 Here is a list of our reports where corrections were made.